CHMOSE023/Computer-Graphics-Programing-in-Opengl-With-Cplusplus-VS-Cmake/README.md

 Computer Graphics Programming in OpenGl with C++.
 This will build the project and compile all the programs located inside the src folder. more information about the programs can be found in the wiki.

 ---------------------------
-#### You can learn more about computer graphics by reading Computer Graphics Programming in OpenGL with C++, Third Edition by V. Scott Gordon and John Clevenger.
+**You can learn more about computer graphics by reading Computer Graphics Programming in OpenGL with C++.
+Third Edition by V. Scott Gordon and John Clevenger.**

 ![image1](graphi.png "image1")